spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/merchant-switcher-feature-integration.md

 ---
 title: Merchant Switcher feature integration
 last_updated: Jan 06, 2021
-summary: This integration guide provides steps on how to integrate the Merchant Switcher feature into a Spryker project.
+description: This integration guide provides steps on how to integrate the Merchant Switcher feature into a Spryker project.
 ---

 ## Install Feature Core